Department Chair: Frank Ohara

 The approach to teaching Finance at the University of San Francisco emphasizes analytical (quantitative and qualitative) proficiency and the use of "hands-on," applied cases and exercises.
 The multidimensional nature of the finance as well as the background, diversity and quality of our faculty and students, makes our Finance major an intellectually challenging experience.

-- Use DCF to value a proposed project
+- Use discounted cash flow (DCF) to value a proposed project

 - Analyze a company’s financial statements and perform ratio analysis in order to interpret its performance